ergin3d/AI-Code-Comparison/README.md

 # AI-Code-Comparison
-ChatGPT 3.5 vs 4 VS Gemini Pro vs Ultra by 25 Apr 2024
+ChatGPT 3.5 vs 4 VS Gemini Pro vs Ultra VS Meta AI by 26 Apr 2024

 Prompt:
 - Could you provide a Unity script that allows transferring products between a box and a shelf, including functionalities for picking up products with mouse clicks, dragging them, and transferring them back and forth?